ethpwn/ethpwn/docs/docs/ethdbg/usage.md

 |`hide_source_view` | whether you want to display the Source View | True
 |`source_view_cutoff` | the amount of source code lines that are displayed | None |

-An example configuration would look like this:
+Examples configuration file would look like this:

 ```json
   "default_network": "mainnet",